-Prior to joining the Company, Dr. Wang had been the president of Investment and Proprietary Trading Group for Jih Sun Financial Holding Co.
-Ltd. in Taiwan, the managing director of JS Cresvale Securities International Limited, the managing director of SinoPac Securities Asia Ltd. in Hong Kong, SEVP of SinoPac Securities Co.
+Prior to joining the Company, Dr. Wang had been the Chief Executive of Investment and Proprietary Trading Group for Jih Sun Financial Holding Co.
+Ltd. in Taiwan, the managing director of JS Cresvale Securities International Limited, the managing director of SinoPac Securities Asia Ltd. in Hong Kong, the senior executive vice president of SinoPac Securities Co.
 Ltd. in Taiwan, the director of Investment Banking Department at Standard Chartered Bank Hong Kong and the associate director of Bear Stearns & Co.
 Inc., New York and Hong Kong.

-Dr. Wang also serves as independent non-executive director of several companies listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") that are third parties independent of the Company and connected persons of the Company.
+Dr. Wang also serves as independent non-executive director of China Singyes Solar Technologies Holdings Limited and Minth Group Limited, which are both listed on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange") and are third parties independent of the Company and connected persons of the Company.
 He is also appointed as non-executive director of Global Market Group Limited, the Company's unlisted investment, whose shares were listed on the AIM up till 23 September 2015.
+He was previously an independent non-executive director of Yingde Gases Group Company Limited, which was listed on the Hong Kong Stock Exchange until 21 August 2017.

-Dr. Wang obtained his Master's degree in business administration from the University of Houston and Ph.D. in finance from Columbia University in the city of New York.
+Dr. Wang received his bachelor degree majoring in economics from the National Taiwan University in 1977.
+He obtained his Master's degree in business administration from the University of Houston and Ph.D. in finance from Columbia University in the city of New York.